dignajar/bludit-plugins/README.md

 - [Download now](https://github.com/dignajar/bludit-plugins/blob/master/dist/gitter.zip?raw=true)

 ### Google CSE
 Plugin for adding a Google Custom Search Engine.
 To use it you need a Google account and a search engine ID.
-Please see https://cse.google.com.
+For further instructions please see the README file and https://cse.google.com.
 - Author: Clickwork
 - Version: 0.1
 - Website: https://www.clickwork.ch